UK - Kilimanjaro - Arusha

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled KLM flight to Kilimanjaro via Amsterdam.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Kilimanjaro.
 We are met by our safari vehicles and transferred to the Mount Meru Game Lodge (4T), an intimate hideaway with fine gardens and its own wildlife sanctuary.
 The remainder of the day is at leisure.

 After breakfast we take a memorable drive through coffee and banana plantations to Tarangire National Park, arriving at our accommodation, Tarangire Sopa Lodge (4T), in time for lunch and a late afternoon game drive.
 This delightful, untamed park hosts abundant wildlife, including elephant, oryx, eland and even the elusive leopard.